 In the early stages of drug development, proper use of in vitro and in vivo assays is critical for drug evaluation.
 But where do you begin?
 Which assays should you use?
 How do you analyze and validate results?

-Promega scientists contributed two chapters in the AGM; one on cell viability assays, and another on authentication of human cell-lines using Short Tandem Repeat (STR) profiling analysis.
-We highlight these two chapters in this article.
+Promega scientists contributed three chapters in the AGM; one on cell viability assays, another on authentication of human cell-lines using Short Tandem Repeat (STR) profiling analysis, and a third on cell-based assays for the detection of protein:protein interactions.
+We highlight these three chapters in this article.

 Cell Viability Assays